ligato/docs/docs/intro/framework.md

 - IKE control plane for an IPsec VPN gateway
 - Order fulfillment process that constructs a service function chain delivered to a customer as a communication service.

-Ligato is agnostic to the make up of and the functions implemented in an application.
+Ligato is agnostic to the composition and functions implemented in an application.
 Simply put, Ligato is composed of building blocks used by developers to assemble a solution.

 Returning to the stack diagram, Ligato is slotted in the middle.
 Explanations of its components follow.

 ### cn-infra

-Each management/control plane app built on top of the Infra framework (also referred to as cn-infra) is a set of modules called "plugins".
-Each plugin provides a very specific/focused functionality.
-Some plugins come with the cn-infra framework; some are written by the app developers.
-In other words, the cn-infra framework is made up of a set of plugins that together define the framework's functional capabilities.
-In the cloud native world, Ligato offers tablestakes: logging, health checks, messaging (e.g. Kafka), a common front-end API and back-end connectivity to various KV data stores and databases (etcd, Cassandra, Redis, etc. ), and REST and gRPC APIs.
+cn-infra and the vpp-agent are the two constituent frameworks that together, form the basis of the Ligato framework.
+With Ligato, each management or control plane applicaton (app) can utilize one or modules called plugins.
+Each plugin provides a specific function or functions.
+Some plugins come with the cn-infra framework; Others come with the vpp-agent; Yet others can be created by app developers performing a custom task.

-cn-infra provides plugin lifecycle management (initialization and graceful shutdown of plugins) and a set of framework plugins exposing APIs that in turn, app plugins can employ.
-App plugins themselves may provide their own APIs consumed by external clients.
-See the `CN-infra` figure below.
+cn-infra can be decomposed into a suite of plugins supporting functions present in modern cloud-native CNFs and apps. cn-infra plugins offer logging, health checks, messaging, KV data store connectivity, and REST and gRPC APIs.
+Developers can implement a mix of cn-infra plugins, that together with other vpp-agent and/or custom plugins, define the CNF functionality. cn-infra provides plugin lifecycle management such as initialization and graceful shutdown.

 ![cn-infra][infra]
 <p style="text-align: center; font-weight: bold">CN-infra</p>

 The framework is modular and extensible.
-Plugins supporting new functionality (e.g. another KV store or another message bus) can be easily swapped or spliced in to the existing set of Infra framework plugins.
-Moreover, Infra-based apps can be built in layers: a set of app plugins together with new Infra plugins can form a new framework providing APIs/services to higher layer apps.
-This approach was used in the building the vpp-agent discussed below.
+Plugins supporting new functionality (e.g. another KV store or another message bus) can be swapped in or out as needed.
+Moreover, cn-ifra-based apps can be built in layers; app plugins together with new cn-infra plugins can form a new foundation providing APIs or services to higher layer apps.
+This approach was used in constructing the vpp-agent discussed below.

-Extending the code base does not mean that all plugins end up in all apps - app writers can pick and choose only those framework plugins that interest them.
-For example, if an app does not need a KV store, the Infra framework KV data store plugins need not be included in the app.
-Simple - use what you need.
+Extending the code base does not mean that all plugins are present in all apps.
+Again, developers can cherry-pick the plugins best suited for their management or control plane app.
+For example, if an app does not require a KV store, cn-infra's  KV data store plugins need not be included.

 ### VPP Agent